 4) Strengthen infrastructure, including water, sewer, roads, information systems, fire and police.

-5) Expand affordable housing for Palm Bay's working families, including rent control.
+5) Expand affordable housing for Palm Bay's working families.

 6) Protect the local environment, including our Indian River Lagoon and Turkey Creek.